-(F) "Transfer" shall mean moving an employee from one geographic area of the State to a different geographic location which is in excess of 50 highway miles from the employee's current duty station.
+(F) "Transfer" shall mean moving an employee from one geographic area of the State to a different geographic location that is in excess of 50 highway miles from the employee's current duty station.

-SECTION 2 - Procedures - Voluntary Reassignment, Lateral Action, Transfer, Change in Duty Station
+SECTION 2 - Voluntary Reassignment, Lateral Action, Transfer, Change in Duty Station

-- (A) An employee who meets all eligibility requirements of the position may request reassignment, lateral action, transfer, or change in duty station on the appropriate Request Form.
-Such Requests shall indicate the broadband level(s), county(ies), institution(s) and/or other work location(s) or shift(s) to which the employee would like to be reassigned. - (B) An employee may submit a Request Form at any time; however, all such Requests shall expire on May 31 of each calendar year.
-Requests can be filed in May to become effective on June 1. - (C) All Request Forms shall be submitted to the Agency Head or designee who shall be responsible for furnishing a copy of each Request to the manager(s) or supervisor(s) who have the authority to make employee hiring decisions in the work unit to which the employee has requested assignment.
-The employee shall provide a copy of the Request to the Association at the time it is filed with the agency. - (D) Except where a position is filled by demotion, the manager or supervisor having hiring authority for that position shall give first consideration to employees who have submitted a Request Form; provided, however, that employees whose Request is not submitted by the first day of the month shall not be considered for vacancies which occur during that month. - (E) The hiring authority shall normally fill a position with the employee who has the greatest length of service in the broadband level and who has a Request on file for the position.
-The parties agree, however, that other factors, such as employees' work history and agency needs, will be taken into consideration in making the decision as to whether the employee with the greatest length of service in the broadband level will be placed in the vacant position. - (F) If the employee with the greatest length of service in the broadband level is not selected for the vacant position, all employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision with a copy to the Association.
-The agency head notification shall contain the reason(s) the less senior applicant was selected. - (G) When an employee has been appointed pursuant to a Request filed under this Article, all other pending Requests shall be cancelled and the employee will not be eligible to file another Request under this Article for a period of 12 months following the employee's appointment.
-If an employee declines an offer pursuant to a Request filed under this Article, the employee's Request shall be cancelled and the employee will not be eligible to submit a Request for a period of 12 months.
+- (A) An employee who meets all eligibility requirements of the position may request a reassignment, lateral action, transfer, or change in duty station on the request form provided by the agency.
+Such requests shall indicate the broadband level(s), county(ies), institution(s) and/or other work location(s) or shift(s) the employee is requesting. - (B) An employee may submit a request form at any time; however, all such requests shall expire on June 30 of each calendar year.
+Requests can be filed in June to become effective on July 1. - (C) All request forms shall be submitted to the Agency Head or designee who shall be responsible for furnishing a copy of each request to the manager(s) or supervisor(s) who have the authority to make employee hiring decisions in the work unit to which the employee has requested assignment.
+The employee shall provide a copy of the request to the Association at the time it is filed with the agency. - (D) Except where a position is filled by demotion or promotion, the manager or supervisor having hiring authority for that position shall give first consideration to employees who have submitted a request form; provided, however, that employees whose request is not submitted by the first day of the month shall not be considered for vacancies which occur during that month. - (E) The hiring authority shall normally fill a position with the employee who has the greatest length of service in the broadband level and who has a request on file or has applied online for the position.
+They agree, however, that other factors, such as employees' work history and agency needs, will be taken into consideration in making the decision as to whether the employee with the greatest length of service in the broadband level will be placed in the vacant position. - (F) If the employee with the greatest length of service in the broadband level is not selected for the vacant position, all employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision with a copy to the Association.
+The agency head notification shall contain the reason(s) the less senior applicant was selected.

+(G) When an employee has been appointed pursuant to a request filed under this Article, all other pending requests shall be cancelled and the employee will not be eligible to file another request under this Article for a period of 12 months following the employee's appointment.
+If an employee declines an offer pursuant to a request filed under this Article, the employee's request shall be cancelled and the employee will not be eligible to submit a request for a period of 12 months.